 </asp:GridView>

-Finally, all the read values are displayed using JavaScript Alert Message Box.
+Finally, all the read values are displayed using JavaScript Alert Message Box and FALSE is returned.

 <script type="text/javascript">